Fit as a Mama Bear

 Dairy-Free Sugar Cookie Icing Recipe

-If you want to “fancy-up” the gluten-free sugar cookie recipe and give it some icing, this dairy-free sugar cookie icing recipe is perfect.
-It’s made from coconut milk powder which is a great healthy fat.
-Thus, it’s dairy-free, gluten-free, and vegan.
+If you want to "fancy-up" the almond flour sugar cookie recipe and give it some icing, this dairy-free sugar cookie icing recipe is perfect.

 Nevertheless, some coconut milk powders contain sugar so take a peek at the back of the ingredients!
 I personally use one without added sugar.